statisticsforsocialscience/sssverse/README.md

 ## Installation

-You can install the released version of sssverse with:
+You can install the current version of sssverse with:

 ``` r
 if(!require(devtools)){